 - Place the flour, polenta, baking soda, baking powder, salt, garlic powder, sugar in a large mixing bowl.
 Using a whisk, mix the dry ingredients to break up any clumps in the flour and distribute the ingredients evenly.
-Mix the grated cheese through the dry ingredients.150 grams plain, 170 grams polenta, 1 teaspoon salt, 2 tablespoon sugar, 1 teaspoon garlic powder, 2 teaspoon baking powder, ½ teaspoon baking soda, 120 grams grated cheese
+Mix the grated cheese through the dry ingredients.150 grams plain flour,170 grams polenta,1 teaspoon salt,2 tablespoon white sugar,1 teaspoon garlic powder,2 teaspoon baking powder,½ teaspoon baking soda,120 grams grated cheese

 - Pour the batter into the prepared dish and bake for 40 to 50 minutes until the bread is golden brown, and a cake tester comes out clean from the centre of the bread.

 - Allow the bread to cool before serving with butter and honey.

 Nutrition information is an estimate.
 If scaling the recipe remember to scale your cook and bakeware accordingly.
 As an Amazon Associate and member of other affiliate programs,I earn from qualifying purchases.

 Made this tonight.
 I'm Seattle WA, today has been cold, gray and raining.
 I made a super hearty chili and this bread was just fantastic!
 So good asked will be fantastic tomorrow with just honey and butter.
 Great recipe.
 Followed exact and we opted to cut the cheddar cheese into small squares.
 And I used maple syrup instead of sugar.